 The City of Pittsburg has adopted a Conflict of Interest Code.
-No person shall make or participate in a government decision which he or she knows, or has reason to know, will have a reasonably foreseeable material financial effect distinguishable from its effect on the public generally.
+No person shall make or participate in a government decision which they know, or have reason to know, will have a reasonably foreseeable material financial effect distinguishable from its effect on the public generally.

-The City Attorney is available to help advisory body members decide if they should declare a disqualification on any issue, and again, the City Attorney will provide guidance in determining whether an advisory body member should disqualify him/herself from acting on the item.
-In these instances, members should recuse themselves from a vote using the phrase, ". . . to avoid the appearance of impropriety" and explain fully the reason for the recusal.
-The member must not only disqualify himself/herself from voting, but must also refrain from participating in any debate on the matter.
-To accomplish this, the member must leave the room after announcing the reason for the recusal.
+The City Attorney is available to help advisory body members decide if they should declare a disqualification on any issue, and the City Attorney will provide guidance in determining whether a Member should disqualify themselves from acting on the item.
+In these instances, Members should recuse themselves from a vote using the phrase, ". . . to avoid the appearance of impropriety" and explain fully the reason for the recusal.
+The member must not only disqualify themselves from voting but must also refrain from participating in any debate on the matter.
+To accomplish this, the member must recuse themselves immediately following announcement of the item by the Chair and leave the room after announcing the reason for the recusal.
 By law, the minutes of that meeting must state the reason for the recusal.